What is the course of a migraine attack?

 Typical aura symptoms

-The most common aura symptom is impaired vision.
+The most common aura symptom is changes to your vision that affect your ability to see.

-• Visual field loss (i.e., you only see half of what’s in front of your face)
+• Loss of part of your vision (i.e., you only see half of what’s in front of you)

-It is typical for the aura to only occur on one side.
-E.g., only one eye sees strangely, only one hand tingles.
+It is common for the aura to only occur on one side.
+For example, only one eye sees things strangely or only one hand tingles.

-The aura can last from only a few minutes up to an hour.
+The aura can last from just a few minutes to up to an hour.
 Afterwards, the aura symptoms disappear completely.
-Migraine headaches often become worse after the aura and last longer than the aura.
+Headaches during a migraine often get more intense after the aura and last longer than the aura.

-The good thing about an aura is that you can quickly recognize that a migraine attack is approaching.
-Often, the bounce test is then no longer necessary.
+The good thing about an aura is that it helps you to quickly recognize that a migraine attack is approaching.
+Often, the bounce test is unnecessary.

-But it’s also important to know that if you have a migraine with an aura, the aura won’t necessarily occur with every migraine attack.
+IMPORTANT: If you do have a migraine with an aura, the aura won’t necessarily occur with every single migraine attack.

 You can learn even more about auras in the expert knowledge section.